Dead Mine

 Dead Mine is a 2012 English-language Indonesian horror film directed by Steven Sheil and starring Ario Bayu and Joe Taslim.
-The film was produced by Infinite Frameworks, the production house before working on the musical animated film Meraih Mimpi (Achieved a dream) in 2009.
+The film was produced by Infinite Frameworks, the production house before working on the musical animated film Meraih Mimpi in 2009.
 Filming and production of the film was done in the filming facility integrated in Batam Island.

 Plot

-The film opens with a group of pirates resting and relaxing after a successful raid.
-One of the pirates wanders off to relieve himself and stumbles upon a cave.
-While exploring it, he suddenly falls through a concealed hole in the floor into a hidden tunnel network.
+The film opens with pirates relaxing after a successful raid.
+One wanders into a cave and falls through a concealed hole into a hidden tunnel network.

-Warren Price (Les Loveday), the son of a millionaire, is on a mission to explore a former Japanese military bunker on the island of Una-Una, Gulf of Tomini, Sulawesi, together with Japanese scientist Rie (Miki Mizuno), and Price's girlfriend Su-Ling (Carmen Soo).
-They are escorted by a team of mercenaries, including Captain Tino Prawa (Ario Bayu), Djoko (Joe Taslim), Ario (Mike Lewis), and Sergeant Papa Snake (Jaitov Tigor).
-Also along on the mission is Stanley (Sam Hazeldine), a former military engineer turned mercenary attached to Captain Prawa’s unit.
+Warren Price (Les Loveday), the son of a millionaire, travels to the island of Una-Una, Gulf of Tomini, Sulawesi, to explore a former Japanese military bunker with Japanese scientist Rie (Miki Mizuno) and his girlfriend Su-Ling (Carmen Soo).
+They are escorted by mercenaries Captain Tino Prawa (Ario Bayu), Djoko (Joe Taslim), Ario (Mike Lewis), and Sergeant Papa Snake (Jaitov Tigor), alongside former military engineer Stanley (Sam Hazeldine).